pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-azure-key-vault.md

 Now that you’re equipped with the knowledge of Azure Key Vault, take your cloud infrastructure management to the next level with Pulumi.
 Explore these key resources to deepen your understanding and enhance your implementation strategies:

-- **Provision Infrastructure as Code**: Learn about deploying and managing Azure Key Vault secrets as well as other Azure resources using Pulumi's Infrastructure as Code capabilities.
+- **Provision infrastructure as code**: Learn about deploying and managing Azure Key Vault secrets as well as other Azure resources using Pulumi's Infrastructure as Code capabilities.
 For comprehensive insights, refer to [Pulumi's Azure Provider documentation for the Key Vault resource](/registry/packages/azure-native/api-docs/keyvault/vault/).
-- **Advanced Secrets Management**: Explore Pulumi’s detailed guides on the centralized management of secrets in cloud applications, particularly with Pulumi ESC (Environments, Secrets, and Configurations).
+- **Advanced secrets management**: Explore Pulumi’s detailed guides on the centralized management of secrets in cloud applications, particularly with Pulumi ESC (Environments, Secrets, and Configurations).
 For more information, visit the [Pulumi ESC documentation for the Azure Secrets provider](/docs/pulumi-cloud/esc/providers/azure-secrets/).

 Our [community on Slack](https://slack.pulumi.com/) is always open for discussions, questions, and sharing experiences.
 Join us there and become part of our growing community of cloud professionals!